syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Position-of-Header.md

 ---
 layout: post
-title: Positioning of header
+title: Positioning of Header
 description: Positioning of header in Syncfusion® TabView control for Xamarin.iOS platform
 platform: xamarin.ios
-control: TabView
+control: SfTabView
 documentation: ug
 ---

-## Positioning of header
+## Positioning of Header

-Tab headers can be positioned either above the content or below the content; it can be done by setting the `TabHeaderPosition` property of `SfTabView`.
+Tab headers can be positioned either above the content or below the content.
+This can be done by setting the `TabHeaderPosition` property of `SfTabView`.

 {% tabs %}